futurist/proposal-template-literals-juxtaposition/README.md

 ```

 It is an alternate way to simulate the `Free-Spacing Mode` for RegExp.

+The above code have no syntax errors, but have semantic errors, since `String.raw` doesn't return another tag function.

+**This problem will be discussed later.**

 ### New line in TLJ (Syntax 2: Full TLJ)